isomerpages/moe-beaconpri/_school-information/Home Based Learning.md

 In the event of school closures, Home-Based Learning (HBL) activities will be assigned by teachers to ensure continuity of learning.
 These activities include videos, textbook reading, work book tasks, online work, etc.

+#### HBL Instructions

+You may access the HBL Site for learning activity instructions.
+The site will be updated by 7 pm for the following day's learning activities.

+Please follow these steps to log in to the [HBL Site &gt;&gt;](https://go.gov.sg/bcps-hbl-site)

 #### E-Learning Platforms

 Your child would have been given access to various online learning platforms like SLS, Google Suites, E-Zhishi, Raz-Kids (P1 to P4), Koobits, etc. Should you face issues accessing the online platforms, please email [beaconprisch_ICT@moe.edu.sg](mailto:beaconprisch_ICT@moe.edu.sg).